jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 ```

 :::info
-Don't get disturbed by the `job = Job()`-parameter inside the constructor of a `RootStore`!
-This is a crucial need in
+Don't be alarmed by the `job = Job()`-parameter inside the constructor of a `RootStore`.
+This is a crucial parameter
-order to integrate stores into the reactive rendering patterns of fritz2.
-Just accept it right now.
+needed to integrate stores into the reactive rendering patterns of fritz2 - just accept it for now.
 There are dedicated
-upcoming sections, that explain how to deal with this parameter in different contexts.
+upcoming doc sections which explain how to deal with this parameter in different contexts.
 :::

 ### Custom Handler